 Not only are you doing something good for the community, you are beefing up your GIS resume.
 All in all, it’s a win-win situation for you.

 4 Plan your career in GIS when you’re in school

 It’s never too early to plan for your future GIS career.

-If you’re keen on becoming a GIS analyst.
-And you think, live and breathe GIS… Try integrating GIS into every class project you can.
-This is how to build experience that you can boast on your resume and in the GIS job interview.
+If you’re keen on becoming a GIS analyst… And you think, live and breathe GIS… Try integrating GIS into every class project you can.
+This is how to build experience for our future GIS job interview.
 Nothing makes a candidate stand out more than having a portfolio of work.

 Pad your resume with these skills.
-This doesn’t mean you should lie.
-But it shows you can learn on your own because a big plus is showing to employers that you are able to learn new skills.
+Of course, this doesn’t mean you should lie.
+But it shows you can learn on your own because employers want to see that.

-While you’re at it, create your portfolio.
+While you’re at it, create a portfolio of maps.
 Highlight the best-looking maps and projects for interviews.
 Be prepared to talk about them.
 Not only does this show you’re mapping capability, it shows that you’re eager, organized and are able to work independently.

-If you’re rusty in GIS, study up before the interview… and even if you’re not rusty, expect the unexpected for technical questions.
+If you’re rusty in GIS, study up before the interview.
+Even if you’re not rusty, expect the unexpected for technical questions.

-The interviewers will hammer you with technical questions: Projections, spatial tools and relational databases.
-Don’t get caught off guard and be prepared for an onslaught of GIS questions.
+Interviewers will hammer you with technical questions on projections, tools and databases.
+Don’t get caught off guard and prepare yourself for an onslaught of GIS questions.

 When you land your dream GIS job, things don’t get much easier.
-You have to understand GIS inside-out because GIS is about thinking critically and solving problems.
+You have to understand GIS inside-out because it’s about thinking critically and solving problems.
 At your GIS job, you constantly deconstruct problems and solve them.
-There’s more than a single way to solve a problem… and more than likely there’s others who have solved the problem already..
+There’s more than a single way to solve a problem.
+And more than likely there’s others who have solved the problem already.